The new buildings set to shape the world in 2023 | KRDO

 With the airport not due to open until 2026, there is a long way to go.
 But every new city begins with a single building.

 The Aerotropolis’ first structure — appropriately named the Advanced Manufacturing Research Facility (AMRF) First Building — is scheduled to complete in late 2023, acting as a visitor center and hub for the wider development.
-Built from prefabricated timber modules and inspired by the movement of water, the light-filled design was overseen by architecture firm Hassell in collaboration with Western Parkland City Authority and the Indigenous designer Danièle Hromek of Djinjama, a First Nations cultural research and design practice.
+Built from prefabricated timber modules and inspired by the movement of water, the light-filled design was led by architecture firm Hassell in collaboration the Indigenous designer Danièle Hromek of Djinjama, a First Nations cultural research and design practice.

 Kempegowda International Airport, Bengaluru, India

-Note: This article was updated to clarify Hassell’s role and to name the firm that designed Destination Crenshaw